espressomd/espresso/doc/sphinx/advanced_methods.rst

 in this case, the cell radius will be 2. ``ks``, ``kb``, ``kal``, ``kag``, ``kv`` specify the elastic properties: stretching, bending, local area conservation, global area conservation and volume conservation respectively.

-The backslash allows the long command to continue over multiple lines.
+These properties are described in :ref:`Object-in-fluid interactions`.

 ::